W4RH4WK/crap/slides/c_slides.md

 - Commonly used to check pre-conditions
 - Typically disabled in *release* builds
 - No substitution for regular error checking!
-  - Assertions are meant to catch programmer errors
+  - Assertions are meant to catch programming errors

 ## `goto`